-European vehicles tend to be able to travel for around 10,000 miles, or 16,000 kilometers, before having to have their oil changed.
+European vehicles tend to be able to travel for around 10,000 miles, or 16,000 kilometers, before needing their oil changed.
 Meanwhile, many drivers of American vehicles are accustomed to getting an oil change approximately every 5,000 miles or so.
 The main causes for this are oil prices in Europe and differing manufacturer recommendations.

 As mentioned in my article discussing the differences between synthetic oil and conventional oil, a large portion of motor oil is a mix of additives which help the oil protect a vehicle’s engine from harmful things like rust or wear.

-Due primarily to having much less frequent oil changes, European motor oils require special additives to help keep their engines lubricated and running at peak performance for a longer period of time.
+Due to less frequent oil changes, European motor oils require special additives.
+The additives help keep their engines lubricated and running at peak performance for a longer period of time.
 Additionally, Amsoil oils for European vehicles provide superior emissions systems protection to help European vehicles maintain their environmentally friendly characteristics.

 Can You Use Synthetic Oil?

 Synthetic oil is obviously superior to conventional oil in a number of ways.
-Due to the chemical refining process of synthetic oil, you can be sure that there are no harmful properties remaining in your motor oil, and that your engine will be sufficiently protected for a longer period of time.
+Due to the chemical refining process of synthetic oil, there are no harmful properties remaining in your motor oil.
+Your engine will be sufficiently protected for a longer period of time.

-However, you may be wondering whether or not European vehicles are able to use synthetic oil due to the many special characteristics of European vehicle engines.
-Rest assured that, as long as the product meets European vehicle standards, synthetic oil is safe to use in your European vehicle.
+You might wonder whether European vehicles can use synthetic oil due to the special characteristics of European vehicle engines.
+As long as the product meets European vehicle standards, synthetic oil is safe to use in your vehicle.

 Amsoil provides manyAmsoil oil products to choose from specifically for European vehicles.
-No matter what viscosity you need, or what specific qualities you are looking for, Amsoil oil will be able to keep your European car’s engine operating at peak performance for a long time.
+No matter what viscosity you need, Amsoil will keep your car’s engine operating at peak performance.